Charles Safran: Career

 He has over 200 peer-reviewed publications with over 10,000 citations and speaks to national and international audiences.
 He was the Scientific Program Committee Chair of MedInfo 98, which was the 9th World Congress on Medical Informatics held in Seoul, South Korea, from August 14–21, 1998.
 In 2003 as VP of IMIA, he organized the HELINA (HELth INformatics in Africa) Conference focused on the use of information and communication technology in the fight against HIV/AIDS in Africa.
 In 2012, he chaired the European Summit on Trustworthy Reuse of Health Data.

-Accomplishments

-Creation of electronic health records (EHR)

-Safran developed the Online Medical Record (OMR), which was implemented in the 1980's at Beth Israel Deaconess Medical Center (BIDMC) and finally replaced in 2024.

-Public health alert systems

-Safran contributed to the development of national biosurveillance networks and modernizing public health alert systems.

-Educational initiatives

-Safran established Clinical Informatics as a recognized medical subspecialty.